hashicorp/terraform-provider-aws/website/docs/r/datasync_location_s3.html.markdown

 ### s3_config Argument Reference

-This argument supports the following arguments:inside the `s3_config` configuration block:
+The `s3_config` configuration block supports the following arguments:

 * `bucket_access_role_arn` - (Required) ARN of the IAM Role used to connect to the S3 Bucket.